healeycodes/noter/README.md

 ## Roadmap

+- alt+arrows to skip words/spacing
+- cmd+up/down should skip pages rather than move to the start of the document
+- abstract away more logic into methods on Line (and a new RuneList type?)
+- more tests
-- Scrolling improvements
+- search?
-  - If we're about to draw the cursor above/below the screen, then force a scroll (might cause a flicker)
-  - Scroll into view when user types off-screen